MichalFoksa/rsmb/README.md

 My expectations from the project
 ------------
-Fix few bugs, add some features so the MQTT-SN support in RSMB will be good enough for home and small applications
+Fix few bugs, add some features so the MQTT-SN support in RSMB will be good enough small applications.

 More on MQTT, MQTT-SN and RSMB